 There is a special 4×4 bus Line 111 (we never saw this kind of cool 4×4 bus before), leaving from Morro Jable.

-The bus depart from Morro Jable at 10:00 AM and 2:00 PM every day.
+The bus departs from Morro Jable at 10:00 AM and 2:00 PM every day.
 It will return from Playa Cofete at 12:30 PM and 4:30 PM.

-Don’t miss it though, otherwise you need to hitch hike to get back, sleep on the beach, or hike all the way back (~3 hours).
+Don’t miss it though, otherwise, you need to hitchhike to get back, sleep on the beach, or hike all the way back (~3 hours).

 To check more details about the bus to Cofete, here is their official website.